maxreinartz/Bluesky-Media-Downloader/README.md

 # Bluesky Media Downloader
 Download media from Bluesky with this simple CLI tool.
+Media can be downloaded from users' posts, likes, and feeds.

 ## Instructions